ncarboni/arthistorydata/modelling.md

 ### Longitude & Latitude

-The spatial coordinates of a place can be modelled as
+The spatial coordinates of a place can be modelled in CIDOC-CRM as

 **E53 Place → P87 is identified by →  E47 Spatial Coordinates**